geekorlife/brightplanreact/README.md

 Error ``Execution failed for task ':app:installDebug'.`` Be sure that your device is connected with a USB cable and that the ``USB Debugging`` is turned ON on your mobile.

+## Launch the web app
+Two solutions.

+1. Use the webpack Hot dev server:
+``npm start``
+The Hot watcher dev server provides by Webpack allows us to develop with a inline hot reload web server.
+The webapp will be available at this address: 127.0.0.1:555 You can update this address / port via the webpack.config.js file

+3. Build the web app:
+``npm run build``
+This command will generate the app.js file needed will of the css from the scss files.
+You will not need the source files to launch it on a browser via the index.html (files in the src folder).

 ## More details